Skip to navigation Skip to content

 Compliance for job seekers with barriers and/or vulnerabilities

-This table describes how to discuss compliance with job seekers significantly affected by barriers and/or vulnerabilities.
+This table describes how to discuss compliance with job seekers who are significantly affected by barriers and/or vulnerabilities.

 Item